 Springfield himself was affable and engaging, despite the chaos that seemed to surround him.
 During the main stage shows, he leapt into the audience while performing 1983’s “Human Touch”.
 He climbed over chairs and stopped for selfies as he traveled up and down the center section.

 The “famous-person selfie” ruled the day during Billy Ocean’s concerts as well.
 The singer hopped on board in Jamaica for two flawless sets during which he would routinely reach down to shake hands and take pictures.
-He left the cruise immediately after the second show, much to the dismay of Ziva Gottesman.
-The San Diego native was hoping for either a meet and greet or Q&A with Ocean lamenting, “some artists aren’t on the ship long enough to do either which is a shame.”
+He left the cruise immediately after the second show, much to the dismay of fans hoping to get an autograph or watch a Q&A.

-Question and answer sessions were popular with guests, but the most surprising turned out to be the one that featured Thomas Dolby.
-He was familiar as the musician behind one of the instantly recognizable “She Blinded Me With Science,” but the audience for his Q&A discovered the 1982 single was just one small accomplishments in a career that has included the creation of a groundbreaking software company, directing an award-winning documentary short, and revolutionize electronic music.
-As if all of that wasn’t enough, Dolby explained to the crowd that his latest job is as the head of the Music for New Media program at Johns Hopkins University.
+Question and answer sessions were popular with guests, but Thomas Dolby’s was particularly interesting.
+Passengers recognized him as the man behind the hit “She Blinded Me With Science,” but few knew the 1982 single was just one small accomplishments in his career.
+He also created a groundbreaking software company, directed an award-winning documentary short, and has revolutionized electronic music.
+Never one to rest on his laurels, Dolby has just been named the head of the Music for New Media program at Johns Hopkins University.

-But despite the aggravation of having to miss shows and activities due to scheduling conflicts, just about everyone said the 80s Cruises were the best vacations they had ever taken.
-Some passengers cited the bands as the best part of the week, some loved the decorations and feeling like they had actually traveled back in time, but for most, it was something they could never find on another vacation.
+Despite having to miss shows and activities due to conflicts, just about everyone said the 80s Cruise was one of the best vacations they have taken.
+Some passengers said the bands were the best part of the week, some loved the decorations and feeling like they had actually traveled back in time, but for most, it was something they could never find on another vacation.

-The bands and costumes were what initially sold the cabins, but the what brought people back after the 2016 and 2017 sailings – and will bring even more back next year – were the people that traveled back to the 80s with them.
-Time and time again, people said the single best thing about the Cruise was, as Amanda Olivas put it, “All of the friends we have made in the past two years!”
+Time and time again, people said the single best thing about the Cruise was, as Amanda Olivas put it, “All of the friends (I) have made in the past two years!”
 Texan Kathy Machacek agreed that it was “the friendliness of the other guests” that made the planning and expense worthwhile.
 Curtis Wayne Lanclos summed it up saying, “enjoying 80s culture together is what makes it all more enjoyable!”

 Olivas, Machacek, and Lanclos will be joining Edwards on the 2019 Cruise.
 “Yes, I will be back,” she said.
 “Cancer didn’t take me in 2010 and it certainly isn’t going to take me now.
 I have the 80s to live out again each year with our amazing friends!”